edlenox-q/zap-core-help-wiki/HelpStartConceptsSessionManagement.md

 ZAP handles multiple types of session management (called **Session Management Methods**) that can be used for websites / webapps.
 Each **[Context][]** has a Session Management Method defined which dictates how sessions are kept.

-So far, just a cookie based session management method has been implemented, but the system supports easy addition of new methods, according to user needs.
+So far, just cookie based and HTTP authentication session management methods have been implemented, but the system supports easy addition of new methods, according to user needs.

 ### Cookie-Based Session Management ###

 In the case of this method the session is being tracked through cookies.
-Currently, the session tokens that are used are imported from the [Http Sessions][] Extension.
+Currently, the session tokens that are used are imported from the [HTTP Sessions][] Extension.

+### HTTP Authentication Session Management ###

+In the case of this method the session is managed with HTTP request header `Authorization`.

 ## Configured via ##